Timber floor structure

 Floor framing and how to build a tiny house

 So you learnt something new about cabin floor framing?
 Or you still feel uncertain?
 We have a solution for you!
 In our illustrated step by step guide How to build a tiny house you will find all not only about timber floor framing construction, but also other parts of DIY building and small wooden house plans.
+When is building permit not required?
 Full of useful information, detailed manuals, illustrations and photographs, our guide is available to order in printed version or as an electronic book right here.